philiphubbard/Facetious/README.md

 * The 'r' key reduces the resolution of the face texture by a factor of two (to a minimum of 32 by 32), and the 'R' key doubles the resolution.
 * The 's' key toggles stabilization of the facial tracker's results off and on.

+The face detector seems to work best under relatively bright, even lighting conditions.
+Backlighting, in particular, seems to cause it problems; it often cannot find the face of a user sitting in front of a bright window.

 Building
 --------